Katharine Preston

 Katherine Preston is a British writer and public speaker.
 Her work has appeared in a number of publications, including the Daily Telegraph, Psychology Today, and Salon.

+Career

-Preston graduated with a degree in History from Durham University in 2005.
+Preston graduated with a degree in history from Durham University in 2005.
 She worked in asset management before moving to America to write a memoir on her experiences as a stutterer.
 The book, Out With It: How Stuttering Helped Me Find My Voice, was published by Simon & Schuster in 2013.